Public Space Protection Order (PSPO) further information

 About the consultation

-The consultation is aimed at balancing the interests of the general public.
-We are seeking the views of local residents and interested groups (local access groups, police, schools, public houses, dog clubs etc).
+The consultation closed on 1 October.
+We sought the views of local residents and interested groups (local access groups, police, schools, public houses, dog clubs etc).
 People have strong views about dogs, whether they are about dog fouling or the rights of dog owners to exercise their dogs.

-We wish to ensure that both those directly affected by the proposals and the general public are aware; giving everyone the opportunity to help us in developing the PSPO.
+We wish to ensure that both those directly affected by the proposals and the general public are aware; giving everyone the opportunity to help us in developing the Public Space Protection Order (PSPO).

 PSPOs were introduced in the Anti-Social Behaviour, Crime and Policing Act 2014.
 A PSPO is designed to deal with a particular nuisance or problem in an area.
 The behaviour must be having a detrimental effect on the quality of life of those in the community, it must be persistent or continuing and it must be unreasonable.